Vladimir Gelfand: After the war

 After the Victory, Gelfand hoped for dismissal from the army.
 However, he was not demobilized neither in the first wave of demobilization (in accordance with the decree of June 23, 1945), nor in the second wave (in accordance with the decree of September 25, 1945).
 In June 1945, Gelfand did not have a specific task.
-When the looting of the Science Library began, he considered it “shameful barbarism” (entry dated June 16/17).
+When the looting of the Science Library began, he considered it "shameful barbarism" (entry dated June 16/17).
 In early July, he arrived on the board of an officer reserve near the village of Rüders.
 During this period, Gelfand tried to get the post of political worker or (after language courses) translator.

 In August 1945, when the USSR declared war on Japan, Gelfand predicted an imminent victory in this war, while many of his colleagues feared that the war in the Far East would last several months or even years.

 In October 1945, Gelfand was assigned to the Materials and Equipment Base in Kremmen, northwest of Berlin, which was assigned to the 21st Independent Trophy Brigade.
-The base’s transport department initially consisted of three (in early 1946), then six officers, as well as technical staff from sergeants.
+The base's transport department initially consisted of three (in early 1946), then six officers, as well as technical staff from sergeants.
 Lieutenant Gelfand manned consignments of various goods in the Soviet units and accompanied them, organized the transportation and dismantling of restitution property.
 During his work, he was constantly between Nauen, Potsdam, Velten, Kremmen, Hennigsdorf, Schönewalde, Fürstenberg and Berlin.
 At the beginning of 1946, he was briefly appointed head of production at the Kremennsky sawmill, where six soldiers and two horse teams were subordinate to him.
 In addition, he had to take guard at the Base.
 His salary was 750 rubles.
-At the end of 1945, in Ukraine (at that time), a kilogram of sugar in the market cost 250 rubles, a kilogram of rye bread on average 24 rubles, so Vladimir, who sent money to his mother, was her weak helper.
+At the end of 1945, in Ukraine (at that time), a kilogram of sugar in the market cost 250 rubles, a kilogram of rye bread on average 24 rubles, so Gelfand, who sent money to his mother, was her weak helper.
 There he served until demobilization in September 1946.

 In July 1946, he applied for leave.
 Together with his parents, he resorted to a trick: medical certificates were sent to the command about the poor state of health of the mother, the plight of the family was dramatized.
 Mother even wrote a letter to Stalin.
 But he was not granted leave.